james34602/JamesDSPManager/README.md

-# JamesDSP (Audio Effect Digital Signal Processing library for Android)
+# JamesDSP (Cross-platform Audio Effect / Digital Signal Processing library)
 GUI is based on Omnirom DSP Manager and able to run on most Android devices from 5 to 10 include Samsung, AOSP, Cyanogenmod, recent HTC and Huawei(arm64).
 This app include many cool features.